WGL-2024/WGL_repo_2024/AP-protocol.md

 The previously mentioned packets can be: Fragment, Ack, Nack, FloodRequest, FloodResponse.

-As described in the main document, `Message`s must be serialized and can be possibly fragmented, and the fragments can be possibly dropped by drones.
+As described in the main document, `Message`s must be serialized and can be possibly fragmented, and the `Fragment`s can be possibly dropped by drones.

 ### Message

-Message is subject to fragmentation: see the dedicated section.
+`Message` is subject to fragmentation: see the dedicated section.

-Fragment (and Fragment only) can be dropped by drones.
+`Fragment` (and `Fragment` only) can be dropped by drones.

 ```rust
 #[derive(Debug)]